xdxdVSxdxd/TimelapseFromGoogleStreetView/README.md

 # TimelapseFromGoogleStreetView
-Generate Time Lapse Movies from Google Street View
+## Generate Time Lapse Movies from Google Street View

+__Watch out because you may be breaking Google's Terms of Service by using this.
+This is only intended to explore how it is possible to do it.
+Also, watch out for the usage limits of Google's APIs: by using this, you are making LOTS of calls to them, and you may easily use up your free limits.__

 1. load the script and its subdirectories onto a web server
 2. check the source code of app.js: the code contains the configurations in the variable definitions at the top of the file